Dylon-Alkerton/Alkerton_Assignment_3/README.md

 Start of the readme.

-This is going to be a short readme file Darcy.
+This is going to be a long readme file...
+Sorry Darcy.

 I know you tried to make this assignment as easy as possible for us which was awesome of you.